What Is the IIROC?

 What Is the Importance of the IIROC?

-This section covers why the IIROC (Investment Industry Regulatory Organization of Canada) does important work in the Canadian economy.
+This section covers why the IIROC does important work in the Canadian economy.
 These significant factors give you peace of mind when sending money to Canada for investment purposes.

-Protects investors: the Investment Industry Regulatory Organization of Canada IIROC holds brokers and the IIROC regulated firms they work for accountable for the investment actions they take on behalf of investors.
-This means they help ensure that the members of the IIROC have the correct training to take advantage of the best trading activity practices.
-Visit the organization of Canada IIROC website for more information on regulatory innovation and how IIROC is working to protect investors and market integrity.
+Protects investors: the IIROC holds brokers and the firms they work for accountable for the investment actions they take on behalf of investors.
+This means they help ensure that the members of the IIROC have the correct training to take advantage of the best trading practices.

 Promotes trust: the IIROC fosters confidence in the Canadian economy by ensuring that investment markets are running correctly and fair trade is practiced.
 Otherwise, it would be the Wild West as firms and individuals would engage in questionable practices.

 Improves the competency of traders: since the IIROC provides training directly, it means they play a significant role in enhancing the trading performance of brokers.
-As a result, investors can have confidence in using IIROC-certified traders when choosing an investment firm to invest their money.
+As a result, investors can have confidence in using IIROC-certified traders when choosing a firm to invest their money.

 Removes bad actors: the IIROC has the authority to issue fines, bans and can terminate the operation of bad actors.
 This cleans up the Canadian financial markets from the type of brokers that can harm investors.